-Exhaust gas can result in severe personal injury or death.
+Exhaust gas presents the hazard of severe personal injury or death.
 To prevent exhaust leaks, install all gaskets, clamps, straps, and hardware as specified.

-- 1. Install the exhaust manifold using new gaskets and tighten the four manifold screws to the specified torque. - 2.
-Install the 5/16-18 screw, lock washers, and nut that secures the manifold outlet flange to the manifold support bracket and tighten securely. - Install the cooling system scroll and noise shield (see Cooling System in this section).
+- Install the exhaust manifold using new gaskets and tighten the four manifold screws to the specified torque. - 2.
+Install the 5/16-18 screw, lock washer, and nut that secure the manifold outlet flange to the manifold support bracket and tighten securely. - 3.
+Install the cooling system scroll and noise shield (see Cooling System in this section).